Figura-Goofballs/GoofyPlugin/wiki/Collections.md

 ## Elementwise Operations

 * `collection:map(tbl: [a], fn: a → b) → [b]`
   Runs a function on each element of the array, replacing each element with the return value in-place.
 Returns the table modified.
-Similar to `<$>` operator in somelanguages.
+Similar to `<$>` operator in some languages.
   ```lua
   local tbl = {1, 2, 3}
   local tbl2 = collections:map(tbl, function(a) return a + 1 end)